 Building a new stadium of Viktoria Plzeň was in consideration for several years.
 The city representatives rejected building a completely new stadium in Bory and accepted the idea of rebuilding the current stadium in Štruncovy sady.

 The stadium at the time did not comply with the UEFA requirements so the Europa League match against Besiktas Istanbul in July 2010 had to be played at Eden stadium in Prague.
 This made fans a bit angry.
 In September 2010 they organized a demonstration in front of the Town Hall and gave the city representatives the foundation stone of the new stadium with writing "Plzeň together", they also handed over a petition to support the new building, which was signed by over two thousand sympathizers.

 The first match at the reconstructed stadium called Doosan Arena was played on 16th February 2012 within the first play off round of the Europa League.
-Viktoria´s opponent was German Schalke 04, with that Plzeň tied with promising result 1:1.
-The crowd counted 11 400 excited fans.
-Although Viktoria lost in Veltins Arena 1:3, their fans stayed loyal and Doosan Arena´s was regularly crowded by number of people attacking 10 000 for Gambrinus League matches as well.
+Viktoria's opponent was German Schalke 04, with that Plzeň tied with promising result 1:1.
+The crowd counted 11,400 excited fans.
+Although Viktoria lost in Veltins Arena 3-1, their fans stayed loyal and Doosan Arena's was regularly crowded by number of people attacking 10,000 for Gambrinus League matches as well.

 At the beginning of 2013 the city of Plzeň promised investments concerning the grandstands reconstruction.
-After spring bulding the stadium met the UEFA standards for the Champions League.
+After spring bulding the stadium met standards for the UEFA Champions League.